KainosSoftwareLtd/vision-processing-web-tool/README.md

 The images when trained will be split in training and validation sets.

 3. If you want to change the tool, please create a new branch and dont merge into master (keep this clean for everyones benefit)
+4. If you dont need the VM / have experience handling python depedencies, feel free not to use it! :)